-1. Upon receipt of the documentation (A&A Package) described in GSA IT Security Procedural Guide 06-30: Managing Enterprise Cybersecurity Risk. and NIST Special Publication 800-37 as documented above, the GSA Authorizing Official (AO) for the system (in coordination with the GSA Chief Information Security Officer (CISO), System

-Owner, Information System Security Manager (ISSM), and Information System Security Officer (ISSO) will render an authorization decision to:

-- Authorize system operation w/out any restrictions or limitations on its operation; - Authorize system operation w/ restriction or limitation on its operation, or - Not authorize system operation. - The System Owner, AO, and supporting stakeholders including but not limited to System Custodians, supporting contractors, etc., shall make appropriate personnel available for interviews and provide documentation to the Federal Government, or their designee acting as their agent, in order to verify compliance with the requirements of GSA's Information Technology security program.
+- 1. Upon receipt of the documentation (A&A Package) described in GSA IT Security Procedural Guide 06-30: Managing Enterprise Cybersecurity Risk and NIST Special Publication 800-37 as documented above, the GSA Authorizing Official (AO) for the system (in coordination with the GSA Chief Information Security Officer (CISO), System Owner, Information System Security Manager (ISSM), and Information System Security Officer (ISSO) will render an authorization decision to: - Authorize system operation w/out any restrictions or limitations on its operation; - Authorize system operation w/restriction or limitation on its operation, or; - Not authorize for operation. - 2.
+The Contractor shall provide access to the Federal Government, or their designee acting as their agent, when requested, in order to verify compliance with the requirements for an Information Technology security program.
+At its option, the Government may choose to conduct on site surveys.
+The Contractor shall make appropriate personnel available for interviews and documentation during this review.